Tloxipeuhca/node-flickr-sync/README.md

   12. Update photo tags if needed (creating or updating subfolders) ;
   13. Remove duplicated photos from same photoset ;
   14. Each photo who are deleted is copied in an album named "Trash" ;
   15. You can add to each folder a specific conf to manage permissions and tags.
+Add a directory '.sync' and put inside a conf file named 'flickr.json'.

 ## Donation